KnowEnG/Spreadsheets_Transformation/README.md

-# KnowEnG Spreadsheets Transformation pipeline
+# KnowEnG's Spreadsheets Transformation pipeline

 This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Spreadsheets Transformation Pipeline.